Pasture Mixes and Forage Grasses

 Orchardgrass (30%)

-Orchardgrass is a cool season, perennial bunchgrass that grows to a height of about 2 to 3 feet.
-It can be used for hay production, but does best in pasture mixes with other grasses or legumes because of its early and late growth in the season.
-It will adapt to most soil types, but does best in better in heavy rich soils.
-Although not as winter hardy as bromegrass it will stand more heat, drought and low fertility, and will make more summer growth.
+A cool season, tall, perennial bunchgrass.
+For best results, it should be mixed with other grasses and legumes.
+It is sometimes used for hay purpose but is preferred for pastures when seeded in a mixture because of its early and late growth in the season.
+It seems to adapt itself to most types of soil, but does better in heavy rich soil.
+Although not as winter hardy as bromegrass, it will stand more heat, drought and low fertility, and will make more summer growth.

 Meadow Bromegrass (15%)

-A cool season, long lived perennial, sod-former with short rhizomes.
+A cool season, long-lived perennial, sod-farmer with short rhizomes.
 Adapted to most sites, but performs best on moderately deep, well-drained moist soils.
-Provides excellent forage and is often used in blends with legumes and other grasses because of its ability to survive but not compete with them.
-The forage quality is similar to Smooth Bromegrass but Meadow Bromegrass will not take over the stand.
+It provides excellent forage and is often used in blends with legumes and other grasses because of its ability to survive but not compete with them.

 Forage Tall Fescue (10%)